 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:

 Users with disabilities may be more likely to make mistakes.
 People with reading disabilities may transpose numbers and letters, and those with motor disabilities may hit keys by mistake.
-Providing the ability to reverse actions allows users to correct a mistake that could result in serious consequences.
-Providing the ability to review and correct information gives the user an opportunity to detect a mistake before taking an action that has serious consequences.
+Being able to reverse actions allows users to correct a mistake that could result in serious consequences.
+The ability to review and correct information lets users detect a mistake before taking an action with serious consequences.

 Follow the guidelines under How to Meet Success Criteria 3.3.4.